shield02/alx-higher_level_programming/0x05-python-exceptions/README.md

-1-safe_print_integer - Script prints an integer safely 2-safe_print_list_integer - Script prints the first `x` elements of a list and only integers 3-safe_print_division - Script safely prints division of two integers
+1-safe_print_integer - Script prints an integer safely 2-safe_print_list_integer - Script prints the first `x` elements of a list and only integers 3-safe_print_division - Script safely prints division of two integers 4-list_division - Script that divides two list element by element